Mercedes-Benz G-Class: Final Edition G 500 V8 (2023)

-On the 30th anniversary of the first G-Class to be equipped with a V8, the extremely limited production 500 GE V8, Mercedes-Benz made a surprise announcement on 27 June 2023 that the production of the G 500 (G 550 in selected markets) with a V8 engine will end in 2023.
+On the 30th anniversary of the first G-Class to be equipped with a V8, the limited production 500 GE V8, Mercedes-Benz made a surprise announcement on 27 June 2023 that the production of the G 500 (G 550 in selected markets) with a V8 engine will end in 2023.
 The Final Edition G 500 V8 marks the end of the G 500 with a V8 engine from Mercedes-Benz.
 The high-performance Mercedes-AMG G 63 with a more powerful V8 engine will continue for the foreseeable future.

 Production of the Final Edition G 500 V8 is limited to 1,500 units.
-Three paint colours are offered: metallic obsidian black, Manufaktur opalith white mango, and Manufaktur olive mango.
+Three paint colours are offered: Metallic Obsidian Black, Manufaktur Opalith White Mango, and Manufaktur Olive Mango.
 Each colour is limited to 500 units.
-Along with the special livery and badges, Final Edition G 500 is fitted with double-five-spoke 20-inch wheels, Burmester Hi-Fi stereo system, and active multi-contour seats in two-tone Manufaktur leather.
+Along with the special livery and badges, the Final Edition G 500 is fitted with double-five-spoke 20-inch wheels, a Burmester Hi-Fi stereo system, and active multi-contour seats in two-tone Manufaktur leather.
 The headliner, luggage compartment, and seat switch panel are covered with leather.
 The retail price for the "Final Edition G 500 V8" is $215,015 USD.